-Please note: On the day your plans are due, do not log into Plan Ahead (or MyBanner) beginning at 12:30 p.m.
+Please note: On the day your plans are due, do not log into Plan Ahead (or MyBanner) as directed by our emails.
 The system will ignore your requests and will not register you for courses if you are in your plans.

 Read the registration instructions.